davidgasquez/handbook/content/time.md

 - Leverage the power of positive pressure by publicly committing to your goals.
 - [Improve your environment](https://nesslabs.com/neuroscience-of-procrastination).
 Design your workspace in a way that minimises distractions, whether physical or digital.
 - What is optimal for me won't be optimal for you.
 You'll have to experiment to find out what works best for you.

+## Investing

+- Today's savings buy tomorrow's liberty.
+Think long term.
+- Saving money and investing money are both good habits.
+Small amounts of money invested regularly for many decades without deliberation is one path to wealth.